RSDKModding/RSDKv3-Decompilation/FAQ.md

 # Miscellaneous
-### Q: Will you do a decompilation for Sonic 1/Sonic 2?
+### Q: Will you do a decompilation for RSDKv4?
 A: I already have!
 You can find it [here](https://github.com/Rubberduckycooly/Sonic-1-2-2013-Decompilation).

-### Q: Will you do a decompilation for Sonic Mania?
+### Q: Will you do a decompilation for RSDKv5/Sonic Mania?
 A: I already have!
-You can find the source code for Sonic Mania [here](https://github.com/Rubberduckycooly/Sonic-Mania-Decompilation) and RSDKv5 which is used to run it [here](https://github.com/Rubberduckycooly/RSDKv5-Decompilation).
+You can find Sonic Mania [here](https://github.com/Rubberduckycooly/Sonic-Mania-Decompilation) and RSDKv5 [here](https://github.com/Rubberduckycooly/RSDKv5-Decompilation).